 Today there are 101 ethanol biorefineries operating and 32 under construction.
 Today the production of ethanol, according to Matt Hartwig, spokesperson for Renewables Fuel Association, production is at 301,000 bbd.
-Demand for ethanol is 280,000 bbd.
+The demand for ethanol is 280,000 bbd.

 All ethanol is not created equally

 Panda Energy is an interesting ethanol company based in Dallas Texas.
-Most ethanol plants are built next to corn fields.
+Most ethanol plants are built next to cornfields.
 Panda is planning to build next to cattle fields.
 According to Sam Burkett, Director of Biofuels for Panda Energy, the manure will be collected and processed for electricity for the boiler for steam for fermentation.
-The wet feed leftover that didnt create ethanol will be fed to the cattle.
-According to Pandas website “Over the next three years, Panda Ethanol plants will be producing approximately 1.2 billion gallons of Ethanol annually, replacing some 30 million barrels of imported oil.”
+The wet feed leftover that didn’t create ethanol will be fed to the cattle.
+According to the Pandas website “Over the next three years, Panda Ethanol plants will be producing approximately 1.2 billion gallons of Ethanol annually, replacing some 30 million barrels of imported oil.”

 Is ethanol the only choice?